 Education and Experience Requirements:

-- Knowledge of domestic violence programs and professional social work approaches.
+Prefer knowledge of domestic violence programs and appropriate social service work practices.

 No walk-ins or phone calls please.